SargeyWargey/Homoothya/Story/Drafts/Chapter_12.md

 "I can't," I whispered.

 "You can."
 Carlos guided me back to the chair and sat beside me.
 "Listen to me, cousin.
-Your children, they need to know where they come from.
+Your children need to know where they come from.
 Not just 'Mike Burns the Army scout.'
 The family you lost.
 The child you were."

 "They don't need that darkness."